 7. Subjective factors.

-Most of this article has described systems that favor objective methods of tracking employee workloads, particularly for monitoring employees working from home, and for good reason; objective evidence is highly reliable and easy to analyze.
+Most of this article has described systems that favor objective methods of tracking employee workloads, particularly for tracking employees working from home, and for good reason; objective evidence is highly reliable and easy to analyze.
 But you might also want to incorporate some level of subjective analysis, especially when it comes to employee morale.

 Pay close attention to how your employees behave when they’re in the office, and use those behavioral cues as your guide for establishing their current workload.
 For example, do you notice that one of your employees seems grumpy, or more stressed than usual, and is staying late to catch up their work?
 They might have an excessively high workload.
 Is one of your employees meandering from cubicle to cubicle, and hurriedly minimizing their web browser whenever they notice a supervisor walking by?
 They probably have a smaller workload than they should.